A Gr\"{o}bner basis for Kazhdan-Lusztig ideals: Proof of Theorems and

 Our proofs of Theorems~\ref{thm:nonfacepipedreamargument} and~\ref{thm:vertex_dec} use the following straightforward fact: \begin{lemma} Let $v\in S_n$ and $i$ be the last ascent of $v$.
 Then the placement of boxes of $D(v)$ and $D(vs_i)$ agree in all columns except $i$ and $i+1$.
 Moreover, to obtain $D(vs_i)$ from $D(v)$, move all the boxes of $D(v)$ in column $i$ strictly above row $v(i+1)$ one box to the right, and also delete the box (that must appear) in position $(v(i+1),i)$ of $D(v)$. \end{lemma}

 Also, we need:

 \begin{lemma} Let $i$ be the last ascent of $v$.
 The rightmost and southmost box of $D(v)$ (which is the position of $z_{\rm last}$) is in column $i$, and, moreover, the canonical labeling fills that box with $i$. \end{lemma} \begin{proof} Note that the label of a box under the canonical labeling is the ``Manhattan distance'' of that box from the southwest corner minus the number of dots southwest of the box.
-From this description, the canonical labeling is the same whether it is defined by rastering along rows or columns.
+From this description, the canonical labeling is the same whether it is defined by filling boxes as one reads along the rows or the columns.
 The Lemma follows from the latter description. \end{proof}

 \begin{example} Let $v=142653$.
 Then the last ascent occurs at $i=3$.
 In Figure~\ref{fig:142653} we draw the diagrams for $D(v)$ and $D(vs_i)$, as an illustration of Lemma~\ref{lemma:diagramchasing} and~\ref{lemma:lastisi}.